MinaAbdelmaseeh/Approximate-CNN/README.md

 ### 3 - neural_network

 # How to add a library to your project in Vivado
+### Please name each library same as the name of the folder
 #### Add/Create design source as normal
 ![](https://github.com/MinaAbdelmaseeh/Approximate-CNN/blob/main/Screenshot%20(50).png)
 #### add files (from the  + sign)